Skip to main content

 warning

-If you are installing PaletteAI on AWS (IaaS or EKS) or GKE, use our dedicated guides instead:
+If you are installing PaletteAI on AWS (IaaS or EKS) or GKE, use the dedicated guides instead:

-• AWS IaaS — (Self-managed Kubernetes on EC2) Includes AWS-specific ingress and DNS configuration
+• AWS IaaS — (Self-managed Kubernetes on EC2) Includes AWS load balancer and Traefik ingress configuration

 • AWS EKS - Includes IRSA configuration, AWS load balancer annotations, and impersonation proxy setup